Promoing diversity & inclusion and Health management

 We are strengthening efforts to prevent harassment in order to create an environment where diverse human resources can work diligently with peace of mind.

-Each of the contact points takes individual actions and makes sure not to disbenefit anyone for reporting or cooperating.
+Each of the contact points responds to each individual case while paying attention not to disadvantage anyone for reporting or cooperating.
 After investigating and confirming the existence of a problem, we take strict measures in accordance with employment rules and other regulations.

 Empowerment of the elderly and the disabled